-In addition to these requirements, the Board also requires the applicant to include a specific summary of the temporary or interim closure planning that is also detailed in the preliminary decommissioning and reclamation plan.
-Specifically the following must be provided:
+In addition to these requirements, the Board also requires the Applicant to include a separate temporary or interim closure plan, that is summarized in the preliminary decommissioning and reclamation plan.
+Specifically the following must be provided in the temporary closure plan:

-- Definition of temporary and permanent closure; - Statements of the temporary closure goal(s) and objectives; - For specific mine components, measurable temporary closure criteria that are proposed to confirm that the component specific objectives are being achieved and the rationale for those criteria; - Realistic descriptions of activities necessary during temporary closure, including identification of systems and processes (water treatment, heating, dewatering, water collection, snow removal, etc.) that must be maintained during the temporary closure period; - Expected staffing requirements and identification of required consumables necessary to maintain the site; - Conceptual descriptions of proposed contingency measures to augment proposed activities if required; - The proposed monitoring and reporting requirements during temporary closure and the rationale for the selection of those monitoring activities; and - An estimate of the cost of maintaining the site during temporary closure with the cost estimate to include staffing, consumables, and external resources.
+- Definition of temporary closure of the development, including well suspension; - Statements of the temporary closure goal(s) and objectives; - Measurable temporary closure criteria that are proposed to confirm that the component specific objectives are being achieved and the rationale for those criteria; - Realistic descriptions of activities necessary during temporary closure, including identification of systems and processes (water treatment, heating, dewatering, water collection, snow removal, etc.) that must be maintained during the temporary closure period; - Expected staffing and security requirements and identification of required consumables necessary to maintain the site; - Conceptual descriptions of proposed contingency measures to augment proposed activities if required; - The proposed monitoring and reporting requirements during temporary closure and the rationale for the selection of those monitoring activities; and, - An estimate of the cost of maintaining the site during temporary closure with the cost estimate to include staffing, consumables, and external resources.
 The cost estimate shall be based on annual time units and shall incorporate costs that may be associated with specific seasonal activities, for example management of the annual freshet or winter operations.
 A range of potential costs that might be expected based on the point in time that the temporary closure occurs can also be provided.
 Lacking this level of detail, the costing should be specific to the most critical time that a temporary shutdown could occur.

-In evaluating the plan, the Board will be conscious of whether the applicant has clearly designed and planned the undertaking for closure without imposing undo levels of risk as to the potential success of closure.
-The Board will expect that to the extent possible closure will achieve a "walk away" solution that requires only minimal future management and monitoring.
+In evaluating these plans, the Board will be conscious of whether the Applicant has clearly designed and planned the undertaking for temporary closure without imposing undo levels of risk as to the potential success of those actions.
+The Board will expect that to the extent possible permanent closure will achieve a "walk away" solution that requires only minimal future management and monitoring.
 Where passive treatment options of long term site discharges are proposed the Board will seek strong evidence that such options can be expected to perform as required.

-Moreover, the Board will expect that field trials of proposed closure measures and technologies, for example cover systems and passive water treatment technologies, will be proposed and scheduled for as early as possible in the project life cycle.
+Moreover, the Board will expect that field trials of proposed temporary and permanent closure measures and technologies, for example cover systems and passive water treatment technologies, will be proposed and scheduled for as early as possible in the project life cycle.

-9. MONITORING AND REPORTING PLAN
+9. MONITORING AND REPORTING PLANS

-Monitoring and reporting is an essential part of managing quartz mining projects; therefore, the Board requires that applicants develop and submit a detailed monitoring and reporting plan as part of the Application report.
+Monitoring and reporting is an essential part of managing oil and gas projects; therefore, the Board requires that applicants develop and submit detailed monitoring and reporting plans as part of the Application report.
 Monitoring and reporting plans are expected to include various monitoring programs designed to monitor different aspects of the project performance.
 These programs may be relatively straight forward or extremely complex depending upon:

-- the nature and scale of the proposed mining activities; - the nature, complexity, and sensitivity of the project and receiving environments; and - the potential challenges associated or anticipated with the project.
+- the nature and scale of the proposed oil and gas activities; - the nature, complexity, and sensitivity of the project and receiving environments; and, - the potential challenges associated or anticipated with the project.

-Depending on the complexity of the developed monitoring and reporting plan, the plan can either be presented in its entirety in this section of the application report, or summarized in this section with the full plan presented in an appendix to this report.
-Regardless of how it is presented it is essential that the developed plan state the objectives of its component programs and include the justification for its proposed program activities.
-Moreover, the developed plan should utilize descriptive figures, tables, and plain language descriptions to convey the plan to the Board and third parties.
+Depending on the complexity of the developed monitoring and reporting plan, the plan can either be presented in its entirety in this section of the application report, or summarized in this section with full plans presented in an appendix to this report.
+Regardless of how it is presented it is essential that the developed plans state the objectives of their component programs and include the justification for their proposed program activities.
+Moreover, the developed plans should utilize descriptive figures, tables, and plain language descriptions to convey the plan to the Board and third parties.